nhp9999/huyphuc-ivan/src/modules/ke-khai/components/kekhai603/STT_HO_FIX_SUMMARY.md

    - Improved `handleHouseholdBulkAdd` timing and error handling
    - Added comprehensive debugging logs

-3. **`frontend/src/modules/ke-khai/components/kekhai603/KeKhai603ParticipantTable.tsx`**
+3. **`frontend/src/modules/ke-khai/components/kekhai603/KeKhai603ParticipantTable.tsx`** (REMOVED)
-   - Updated interface for progress callback
-   - Enhanced household bulk input integration
+   - This component has been deleted from the codebase

 ## Debugging Commands